ilur98/DGQ/README.md

 ## features and milestone:
 - DGQ algorithm for A8W4 models.
 - Memory-efficient Linear Layers for FakeQuant For Pytorch.
 - Efficient CUTLASS kernel implementation for fast inference.
-[We are reconstructing code and will release before December.]
 - Edge Device Support.
 [We are working with it.]